College Vaccine Exemptions

 What is a valid religious exemption?

-More Information: Student Exemptions
+More Information: College Student Vaccine Exemptions

 Requirements for student exemptions vary by state.
 All states provide for a medical exemption.
 Medical exemptions are based on the student’s medical history and must be written by a treating physician.
 Often these exemptions must be worded in a particular way to meet the requirements of the law.
 We regularly work with treating physicians and negotiate with school administrators to have valid medical exemptions approved.